arav06/aws-fundies/aws-services-fundamentals.md

 AMI partners up with the instance type

-AMI which are free have 'Free tier eligible' mentioned below
+AMIs which are free have 'Free tier eligible' mentioned below

 * 'Quick Start' consists of AMIs which can be spun up instantly without much configuration
 * 'My AMIs' has AMIs which we have spun up and taken a snapshot